-In November 2004, we entered into, and bonded a conditional \$2.6 million settlement of litigation brought for subcontract work done by Hugh O'Kane Electric for MasTec on a telecommunication project constructed for Telergy in New York.
+In November 2004, we entered into, and bonded a conditional \$2.6 million settlement of litigation brought for subcontract work done by Hugh O'Kane Electric for MasTec on a New York telecommunication project constructed for Telergy.
 Telergy is in bankruptcy and did not pay us for the Hugh O'Kane work.
 The settlement is conditioned on the outcome of a pending interlocutory appeal brought by us.
-The appeal seeks to enforce terms of the contract between us and Hugh O'Kane which relieve us of our obligation to pay Hugh O'Kane if we are not paid.
+The appeal seeks to enforce terms of the contract between us and Hugh O'Kane which relieve us of our obligation to pay Hugh O'Kane when we do not get paid.
 We are pursuing this appeal vigorously.
 The amount of loss, if any, relating to this matter, cannot presently be determined.